ClickHouse/ClickHouse/docs/en/query_language/agg_functions/combinators.md

 **Parameters**

-- `start` — Starting value of the whole required interval for the values of `resampling_key`.
+- `start` — Starting value of the whole required interval for `resampling_key` values.
-- `stop` — Ending value of the whole required interval for the values of `resampling_key`.
+- `stop` — Ending value of the whole required interval for `resampling_key` values.
 The whole interval doesn't include the `stop` value `[start, stop)`.
-- `step` — Step for separating the whole interval by subintervals.
+- `step` — Step for separating the whole interval into subintervals.
 The `aggFunction` is executed over each of those subintervals independently.
-- `resampling_key` — Column, which values are used for separating data by intervals.
+- `resampling_key` — Column whose values are used for separating data into intervals.
-- `aggFunction_params` — Parameters of `aggFunction`.
+- `aggFunction_params` — `aggFunction` parameters.

 **Returned values**

-- Array of `aggFunction` results for each of subintervals.
+- Array of `aggFunction` results for each subinterval.

 **Example**